 |Capital One VentureOne Rewards||20,000 miles / $1,000 spend in 3 mths||1.25X miles x $1,000/mth = 15,000 miles||$0||$200 + $150 = $350|

 Remember to keep an open mind and carefully consider how much you could get out of an annual-fee card compared to no-annual-fee alternatives.
 The above example can be used as a guideline for conducting a basic cost-benefit analysis.

 More of our top picks

 Want to do more research?
-Check out our findings for more specific types of credit card rewards like travel, cash back, and sign-up bonuses.
+Check out our best credit card picks in popular categories like travel, cash back, and sign-up bonuses.

 Laura is an editor and writer at CreditCards.com.
 She has written extensively on all things credit cards and works to bring you the most up-to-date analysis and advice.
 Laura's work has been cited in such publications as the New York Times and Associated Press.
 You can reach her by e-mail at firstname.lastname@example.org and on Twitter @creditcards_lm.

 We encourage an active and insightful conversation among our users.
 Please help us keep

 our community civil and respectful.
 For your safety, we ask that you do not disclose confidential or personal

 information such as your bank account number, phone number, or email address.
 Keep in mind that anything you

 post may be disclosed, published, transmitted or reused.